Last updated on May 25, 2023 by Wandering our World

 Why not hike up Niz d’Aigle on La Digue island too.
 That will give you panoramic views over the island and across the Indian Ocean.
 It’s one of our favorite hiking spots in the archipelago.

 As the Maldives is more focused on resort-based holidays, interaction with the local community and culture tends to be limited.

 Hotels and guest houses in the Seychelles are more integrated into the community, so a Seychelles vacation will have more of a ‘local’ feel than one in the Maldives.
 That also opens up opportunities for excursions away from the hotel.

-In both countries, English is widely spoken and understood.
+Luckily though, in both countries English is widely spoken and understood.